Dalby Forest

 Dalby Forest is a forest located on the southern slopes of the North York Moors in North Yorkshire, England.
 It is maintained by Forestry England.
 Dalby Forest, along with Langdale Forest and Cropton Forest, forms part of the North Riding Forest Park, found within the North York Moors National Park.

-Fauna and flora
+Flora and fauna

 Dalby Forest is home to many species of wildlife such as badgers, roe deer and nightjars, as well as five species of bat.
 There are also many species of trees including oak, beech, ash, alder and hazel.
 Sitka spruce is the prevalent tree species accounting for 30% of all trees in the forest.
 It is also home to narrow leaved marsh orchids, yellow bird's-nest and violet crown cup.

 There are four Sites of Special Scientific Interest (SSSI) within the forest at Ellerburn Bank, Ellers Wood & Sand Dale, Seive Dale Fen and Troutsdale & Rosekirk Dale Fens.